wlillisdev/quiz-master/README.md

 # Design
  - Theme
-   - The Theme of the website was to build a bright and engaging Quizz website with a blend of both quizzes and fun.
+   - The Theme of the website was to build a bright and engaging Quiz website with a blend of both quizzes and fun.
    - Fonts were imported from google fonts, Boogaloo for logo and nav menu, Libre Franklin for hompage hero text, Montserrat for headings, and Roboto for body text. were picked as they were crisp and complimented each other and the theme of the site.

  - Color Palette